ngjsjordan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User finds the clients involved (UC04)
+1. User finds the clients involved (UC04).
-2. User requests to add an appointment
+2. User requests to add an appointment.
-3. ClientSquare adds the appointment
+3. ClientSquare adds the appointment.

     Use case ends.